Code of Conduct: Hosts

 There may also be different (or fewer, or more) Shabbat rituals observed at the dinner than your guests are used to.
 That’s the joy of building community!
 Please be respectful of others’ rituals, and consider asking guests if they would like to add their own to the event.

 Ending your week with intention with good food and good friends is good for you.
 The OneTable model invites a healthy cultural shift, a focus on making a commitment, planning ahead, and crafting with care.
 From menu planning, to table settings, to warmly worded invitations, Shabbat is a time to gladden the eye as well as the spirit.
 Feel free to reach out to your guests prior to the dinner and tell them what they can bring and what would help to set the evening’s intention.
-Reach out to your hub manager or coach if you need help!
+Reach out to your Field Manager if you need help!

 Ownership / Authenticity / Wisdom (Chochma)